-Well, not only was it organised (which, believe me, I NEED!), but the groups that I ended up joining we so crammed full of beautifully illustrated journals that my own paltry offering palled into nothingness and I ended up really quite stressed at all the bells and whistles that people use when journalling - tape, ribbons, elastics, printables, stickers, charms *hyperventilates just thinking about it*.
+Well, not only was it organised (which, believe me, I NEED!), but the groups that I ended up joining we so crammed full of beautifully illustrated journals that my own paltry offering palled into nothingness and I ended up really quite stressed at all the bells and whistles that people use when journalling - tape, ribbons, elastics, printables, stickers and charms *hyperventilates just thinking about it*.

-My mum says that buying art supplies and using art supplies are two entirely different hobbies, and so it is with bullet journalling, I think.
+My mum says that BUYING art supplies and USING art supplies are two entirely different hobbies, and so it is with bullet journalling, I think.
 Surely the act of creation of many of these magnificent journals is a hobby in itself?

 I ended up leaving most of the groups and feeling quite bummed out about the whole thing.
 Which is a shame because, as I said, it's all about being organised.

 Cut to January of this year *does the wavery hands time shift thing* and I decided to give it another bash.
 This time on MY terms.
 And those terms, dear reader, involved a black biro (I know - PERFIDY!) a fountain pen and a ruler.

 And guess what?
 I've been bullet journalling since January 2017 like this (with the odd - temporary - foray into washi tape and coloured pencils) and it is absolutely the best way to keep track of my life!